-- Office visits allow your dentist to better keep track of your progress and make adjustments.
+- Office visits can help your dentist keep better track of your progress and make adjustments.

 - Customer service is available via phone, email, webchat, and mobile app.

 - Received some negative reviews in the past, but has since turned things around.

 - Will work to modify your plan if you’re not satisfied, plus offer full refunds within 30 days of starting treatment, and prorated refunds after that.

 Knowing how and when you can contact your treatment provider is important.
 SmileDirectClub says that their dental care team is available seven days a week via phone, email, webchat, and their mobile app.

 During Invisalign treatment, your dentist or orthodontist’s office functions as your primary customer support contact, so you’ll need to check their contact channels and availability.
 However, the company also has a contact page where you can submit a question or concern to their Smile Concierge Team.